chubetho/Bachelor_Thesis/chapters/experimental.typ

 === Containers for Micro Frontends

-To avoid the problems related with manual management, particularly regarding routing issues during the implementation phase, an automated approach for generating Dockerfiles based on the overview configuration is preferred.
+To avoid the problems related to manual management, particularly regarding routing issues during the implementation phase, an automated approach for generating Dockerfiles based on the overview configuration is preferred.
 This approach involves two steps: first, generating an Nginx configuration file for both the host and remote applications, and second, creating a corresponding Dockerfile for each of these applications.

 1. Nginx configurations

 Firstly, @cors headers must be appended to each nginx configuration of remote applications.
-This step is essential to guarantee that only requests originating from the host application are permitted and also prevents any CORS-related issues.
+This step is essential to guarantee that only requests originating from the host application are permitted and also prevent any CORS-related issues.
 Secondly, the host's nginx configuration is configured to always attempt to load the `/index.html` file, regardless of the URI requested.
 Without this configuration, the nginx server may return a "Not found" error for requests that do not explicitly point to existing resources.

 #figure(caption: [Generation of `nginx.conf` files based on the overview configuration.])[
 ```ts